LazaUK/SLM-Phi-3-MLFlow/README.md

 params:
   None}
 ```
-5. So, our prompt would need to contain "prompt" dictionary key, similar to this.
+5. So, our prompt would need to contain "prompt" dictionary key, similar to this:
 ``` Python
 {"prompt": "<|system|>You are a stand-up comedian.<|end|><|user|>Tell me a joke about atom<|end|><|assistant|>",}
 ```